vibneiro/dispatching/README.md

 The main interface implemented by all dispatchers.

 Each task has a corresponding dispatchId.
 Tasks with the same dispatchId get processed sequentially (syncrhonously).
-This allows to run:
+This allows to run ordered tasks.

- - Not thread-safe tasks
- - Dependent tasks
- - Time-ordered tasks
+All dispatchers have an option to schedule tasks in your Executor, by default it is ForkJoinPool.

 ## Types of dispatchers

 ###[WorkStealingDispatcher.java](https://github.com/vibneiro/dispatching/blob/master/dispatch-java-8/src/main/java/vibneiro/dispatchers/WorkStealingDispatcher.java)